 Solid walls let more heat escape than cavity walls.
 Because they don't have a cavity, they have to be insulated by attaching insulating material to the inside or outside.
-This is usually more expensive than insulating a cavity wall, but can make a big difference to your comfort and bills, saving around £250 per year.
+This is usually more expensive than insulating a cavity wall, but can make a big difference to your comfort and bills.